e-j-w/ChartOfNuclides/doc/BUILDING.md

 * SDL3, SDL3_image, SDL3_ttf
   * SDL3 should be built with `libdecor` on Linux when using GNOME Wayland, otherwise window decorations won't be present.

-For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.
-Specific commits of the SDL3 pre-release libraries that this code has been tested against are listed in the [Flatpak manifest](https://github.com/e-j-w/ChartOfNuclides-flatpak/blob/master/io.github.e_j_w.ChartOfNuclides-master.yml).
+For now you may have to manually compile SDL3 and its libraries, as they aren't yet packaged for many major Linux distros.
+Specific releases of the SDL3 libraries that this code has been tested against are listed in the [Flatpak manifest](https://github.com/e-j-w/ChartOfNuclides-flatpak/blob/master/io.github.e_j_w.ChartOfNuclides-master.yml).

 ### Build the application